 The thesis was submitted in August 2019 and examined in December 2019, which was passed with minor corrections.
-The corrections were submitted in January 2020 and are currently awaiting approval from the thesis examiners.
+The corrections were submitted in January 2020 and were approved in February 2020.
+The PhD will be awarded in the July 2020 graduation ceremony.

 The study will investigate innovation and best practice in skills development in the workplace in Scotland, drawing comparisons with the rest of the UK and other countries.
 It aims to explore how employee-led workforce learning can be encouraged to deliver employee-led innovation that leads to competitive advantage, employment growth, and increased productivity.